-Depending upon the species of Bamboo the carbohydrate content varies between 3 to 5 g per 100 gram of the shoots.
+Depending upon the species of Bamboo the carbohydrate content varies between 3 to 5 g per 100 grams of the shoots.
 Carbohydrates are the main source of energy for the body.
-Helps in protecting against many harmful diseases related to cardiovascular and type 2 diabetes and digestive health.
+It helps in protecting against many harmful diseases related to cardiovascular and type 2 diabetes and digestive health.

 Bamboo shoots are a very good source of potassium, Vitamin C, Vitamine E, Vitamine B6, Thiamine, riboflavin, and Niacin.
 Therefore eating bamboo shoots helps in keeping body and mind healthy.

 Not only bamboo shoots are rich in vitamins, but also it was found in a study (1) that bamboo shoots are very much fortified with around 10 different types of minerals like Cr, Zn, Mn, Mg, Ni, Co, Cu.

 Bamboo shoots are low in fat content and have essential fatty acids (2).
 Therefore consuming bamboo shoots are good for reducing body weight and blood cholesterol.
 Therefore people with diabetic and cardiothoracic problems (4) can eat bamboo shoots for the betterment of the health.